TraceReplay Documentation

 |---|---|---|

-list_traces | limit, status | Array of trace summaries |
+list_traces | limit, status, filter_by_error | Paginated trace summaries |

-get_trace_context | trace_id | Full trace with steps |
+get_trace_context | trace_id, step_limit | Trace context with capped steps |

 generate_fix_prompt | trace_id | Markdown debugging prompt |